NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_CreateSkillGroup.md

-Skill Groups is a way to group/organize skills under a subject.
+Skill Groups are a way to group/organize skills under a subject.
 Projects are composed of Subjects which are made of either Skills or Skill Groups.
 A group is a collection of 2 or more skills that you want to keep and achieve together.
 A group is achieved when all of its skills are fully completed.
 Alternatively, a group can be configured to only require `N` number of the group's skills.

 > **Partial Requirement Example**
 > If let's say a group has `5` skills, you can configure it to only require `3` skills.
 In this case, when any of the `3` skills under that group are completed then the group achievement is awarded!